 She is represented by Bett Gallery

-, Hobart, Tasmania, has been the recipient of Australia Council and Arts Tasmania funding, and in 2009 won the Hobart Art prize for her sculpture The Wasp project.
+in Melbourne, and has been the recipient of Australia Council and Arts Tasmania funding, and in 2009 won the Hobart Art prize for her sculpture The Wasp project.

 She works collaboratively with artist Mish Meijers on numerous projects, while both maintaining rigorous solo practices.
 They are in their eighth year of collaborating on The Collector Project; an examination of psychological schema through the use of their fictional and obsessive character (Henri Papin) The exhibition outcomes of this project manifest as immersive, large-scale sculptural installations encompassing various media and technology, and most recently, performance.